 The sports injury rehabilitation team

 Rehab programs for sports injuries are usually done on an outpatient basis.
-Many skilled professionals are part of the sports injury rehab team, including any or all of the following:
+Many skilled professionals are part of the sports injury rehab team, including: